rsthomp/tutorial/README.md

 ## Simple guess the correlation game

-In our paper [The Wisdom of the Network: How Adaptive Networks Promote Collective Intelligence](https://arxiv.org/abs/1805.04766) we developed a web-based experiment that allows us to identify the role of dynamic networks in fostering an adaptive ‘wisdom of crowds.’
+In our paper [The Wisdom of the Network](https://arxiv.org/abs/1805.04766), we developed a web-based experiment that allowed us to identify the role of dynamic networks in fostering an adaptive "wisdom of crowds".
 Participants (n = 719) from Amazon Mechanical Turk.
 Participants engaged in a sequence of 20 estimation tasks.
 Each task consisted of estimating the correlation of a scatter plot, and monetary prizes were awarded in proportion to performance.
 Participants were randomly allocated to groups of 12 (n = 60 groups), and each group was randomized to one of three treatment conditions: a solo treatment, where each individual solved the sequence of tasks in isolation; a static treatment, in which participants were randomly placed in static communication networks; and a dynamic treatment, in which participants at each round were allowed to select up to three neighbors to 3 communicate with.

 In this tutorial, we will stick to the first two treatments (solo players, and groups in static communication networks).
-However, for the second treatment, we will ad a condition that controls how many other neighbors they can communicate with.
+However, for the second treatment, we will add another condition that controls how many other neighbors they can communicate with.
 A more elaborate and advanced version of the game can be found [here].

 ### The file structure
 Empirica was built with the experiement developer in mind.
 The core of Empirica has been seperated from the experiment.
 The folder structure reflects this organization method.
+While from the admin dashboard we were allowed to specify parameters about the experiment without the need for any code to be written, including things like: conditions (independent variables), treatments (combination of values of the conditions) the lobby logic, randomization procedure, and participants' authorization rules.

-To develop a new game, you will only be interested in a couple of folders:
+However, to develop the actual experience of the game, you will only be interested in a couple of folders:

-- `imports/experiment`
+- `imports/experiment`: Here the code for the actual experience using four objects (i.e., game, round, stage, player) with helper functions that makes it super easy to control the experience of the participants
+  - `experiment/client`: Everything about the interface.
+    -  `/client/game`: The component of the interface.
+By default, we provide examples of what can go there for typical experiments.
+    -  `/client/intro`: Things that happen before the actual experience.
+Things like the consent form, instructions, and attention checks (i.e., quizes).
+    -  `/client/outro`: The exit survey and potentially a thank you message.
+    -  `/client/index.js`: Loading the client files.
+In most cases, you will not need to use it, but it might be a good idea to have a look at it.
+    -  `/client/style.less`: The styling of the experiment interface.
+You can change this with anything you like.
+  - `experiment/server`: The server side stuff using similar four objects (i.e., game, round, stage, player).
-- `public/experiment`
+  	- `server/game`:
+  	  - `conditions.js`: The conditions that you saw in the admin UI.
+This will be fully controled from the interface in future versions.
+  	  - `init.js`: Initiating the game.
+This returns an array of rounds and players.
+  	  - `callbacks.js`: What happens at the begining and end of the rounds and between the stages.
+  	- `bots.js`: specifying the behavior of artifical bots.
+We will not use this in this tutorial.
+  	- `index.js`: Loading the server files.
+In most cases, you will not need to use it, but it might be a good idea to have a look at it.

 All other folders contain `core` Empirica code, which you should not need to change in the vast majority of cases.

-Let's have a look at the inside of the first path `imports/experiment`, where you'll spend most of your time:
-- `imports/experiment`:
-  - `experiment/client`:
-    -  `/client/game`:
-    -  `/client/intro`:
-    -  `/client/outro`:
-    -  `/client/index.js`:
-    -  `/client/style.less`:
-  - `experiment/server`:
-  	- `server/game`:
-  	  - `callbacks.js`:
-  	  - `conditions.js`:
-  	  - `init.js`:
-  	- `bots.js`
-  	- `index.js`

-## adding a conditon: number of neighbors
+## Adding a conditon: number of neighbors
 Now, let's first add the condition that controls the number of neighbors when in the group condition.
 To do this,